Elao/PhpEnums/README.md

 - Symfony Form component integration with form types.
 - Symfony Serializer component integration with a normalizer class.
 - Symfony Validator component integration with an enum constraint.
+- Symfony VarDumper component integration with a dedicated caster.
 - Doctrine DBAL integration with abstract classes in order to persist your enumeration in database.

 # Installation